t-sagara/PortableTab/README.md

 ## License

--This package is available according to the MIT license.
+This package is available according to the MIT license.